Comparing Bike Frame MaterialsFeb 24, 2019

 Of course, these scores aren’t meant to be taken too seriously.
 Half of the categories were fairly subjective, and one rider might consider one category much more important than another, whereas we gave equal weight to most categories.
 There’s no bike, nor frame material, that’s best for everyone.

 We also didn't take cost into account for the purpose of this score system.
-It shouldn't be too surprising to see the two most expensive materials at the top, but it's worth pointing out the most expensive wasn't the winner, and the cheapest material scored nearly as high as anything else.
+It shouldn't be surprising to see the most expensive materials at the top, but it's worth pointing out the most expensive wasn't the winner, and the cheapest material scored nearly as high as anything else.

 Aluminum, while low on our list, shouldn’t be thrown out entirely.
 Worth saying again, how a frame is made matters as much as, or more than, its material.
 Aluminum is still an especially popular material for mountain bikes, where the cushion provided by suspension and wide tires essentially mitigates aluminum’s greatest weakness: its “harsh” ride and low fatigue limit.
 On a mountain bike, the suspension and tires will take the punishment instead of the frame.